 No, mesothelioma victims cannot file a personal injury lawsuit against a company that successfully files for bankruptcy protection.
 These companies are protected from asbestos-related lawsuits.
 That is why the law required them to establish mesothelioma trust funds.

+Asbestos lawsuits can still be filed against solvent companies.
 Claims made with these trust funds are not lawsuits, but they can still pay out a significant amount of compensation to workers injured by negligent companies that exposed them to asbestos.

 However, if your asbestos exposure was caused by a solvent company, you are entitled to file a personal injury lawsuit.
 These companies are not afforded bankruptcy protection.
 A personal injury lawsuit will have an entirely different process, and you will need a skilled mesothelioma attorney to help you.